gwygonik/Wygonium-Info/CRBController.md

 ![A pic of the back of the ribbon sticks](/images/CRB_sticks_back.png)

 I was going to emulate the input bar from the Trautonium by putting springs under the ribbon bar, which would add an additional layer of feedback to performing.
-I tried different springs and even designed and 3D printed several conformant mechanisms to give springy-ness in the small space, but really didn't like how it felt.
+I tried different springs and even designed and 3D printed several compliant mechanisms to give springy-ness in the small space, but really didn't like how it felt.
 I chose to go with just the pressure-sensitive strip under the softpot.

 ![An animated image of the first version of the ribbon controller being pressed, showing how it springs up and down](/images/CRBspringy.gif)